Fragaria × ananassa strawberry crop with ALOMYXA®

 Receive the application protocol specific to Fragaria × ananassa and real agronomic support from our team.

-Request protocol now
+Request personalized protocol now

 Photographic evidence — Field progression